cloudmesh-community/hid-sp18-523/project-report/report.md

 * <https://predictbigmart.azurewebsites.net/>

-Entered the values used to for testing locally, from the +@fig:WebServiceResult we see that amount should matched which confirms service is functioning as expected for predicting values.
+Entered the values used to for testing locally, from the +@fig:WebServiceResult, we see that amount should matched which confirms service is functioning as expected for predicting values.